 The Truth About Overcrowding and the New Rules for Machu Picchu Entry Tickets

 In case anyone is under the impression that the "New Rules" for half day entry tickets to Machu Picchu have anything to do with reducing congestion at the citadel, there is no connection.
 The Peruvian government has not taken any steps to reduce the number of visitors to Machu Picchu.
 As a matter of fact, on July 1, 2017, they more than doubled the amount of tickets available for purchase.
 The Peruvian government did change entry tickets to half day.
 But was it to reduce the steady stream of humanity making their way to the Andes Mountains?
 I don't think so.
 I went to the Peru government website and collected the data.
-Because numbers don't know how to lie.
+Because numbers don't lie.

 Rumors About Overcrowding